Jashior/HS-Collector/README.md

 ## Running the project

-Once cloned, run 'npm install' followed by 'npm start' to run the project locally.
+Once cloned, run `npm install` followed by `npm start` to run the project locally.

 ## API Link